-This section is a part of the Master Catalog concept guide topic that provides the general understanding of the master catalog concept in OroCommerce.
+This section is part of the Master Catalog concept guide topic that provides the general understanding of the master catalog concept in OroCommerce.

 Master Catalog is a tree structure that organizes all the products of your store under corresponding categories.
 A category combines the products of the same type into groups and helps enforce the unified selling strategy by configuring a special set of product options, visibility, and SEO settings that best fit the resulting product family.